dakuglin/front-end-study-guide/README.md

 JavaScript Best Practices -
 * Avoid global variables, can be overwritten (use local variables instead)
 * Proper indentation and commenting when appropriate
-* Be aware of automatic type conversion
+* Be aware of JavaScript type conversion
+    * JavaScript variables can be converted to a new variable and another data type
+    * By the use of a JavaScript function
+    * Automatically by JavaScript itself
 * Use === Comparison
     * The == always converts (to matching types) before comparison (abstract equality operator)
     * The === operator forces comparison of values and types (strict equality operator)